CityOfPhiladelphia/phila.gov/README.md

 # phila.gov

-Where the pieces are pulled together for phila.gov deployment.
+The phila.gov site is WordPress running behind Nginx on an AWS instance.
+The entire machine setup (the whole stack) is kept in this repo.

-## Running a test instance
+## Running a test AWS instance

 1. [Install joia](https://github.com/gsf/joia#install)
 2. Create .env file with these vars: